-Step 4: Connect the AC input cable to the UPS input terminal (Main Input) in sequence ; connect the output load cable to the UPS output terminal (Output);
+Step 4: Connect the AC input cable to the UPS input terminal (Main Input) in sequence as shown in Figure 3-10; connect the output load cable to the UPS output terminal (Output);

-Step 5 Connect the battery wiring to the battery terminal (Battery) of the UPS; the external battery must have a switch
+Step 5 Connect the battery wiring to the battery terminal (Battery) of the UPS; the external battery must have a switch.

 Step 6: After checking that the wiring is correct, install the protective cover back and the wiring is completed.
+After cable connection, it is necessary to seal the wire hole with sealing mud to prevent foreign objects from entering.

-1)When connecting power cables, follow the torque torque given in Table 1.3 to ensure the tightness of the terminals and avoid potential safety hazards.
+1)When connecting power cables, follow the torque torque given in Table 3.3 to ensure the tightness of the terminals and avoid potential safety hazards.